runwiththerhythm/arc-arborists/README.md

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from

 ### Media

 - The photos used on the home and sign up page are from This Open Source site
 - The images used for the gallery page were taken from this other open source site
+- Stock images are from [Canva](https://canva.com/)

+### Icons

+- The majority of icons used are from [Font Awesome](https://fontawesome.com/)
+- Other icons are from [Flaticon] (https://www.flaticon.com/free-icons/) created by juicy_fish, Freepik, Backwoods.

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!